 An Oregon norovirus outbreak that has sickened 17 people has been linked to oysters from Yaquina Bay, according to the Oregon Health Authority.
-All of those sickened ate the oysters at Lincoln County restaurants between February 12 and February 14.
-One person was hospitalized, all have recovered.
+All of those sickened ate the oysters at Lincoln County restaurants between February 12 and February 14, 2016.
+One person was hospitalized because they were so seriously ill; all have since recovered.

 Tests performed on an unopened jug of oysters collected from a restaurant tested positive for the same strain of norovirus found in stool samples from three of those sickened.